Cailyn Hansen

 Readings:

-- Nicholas Goodrick-Clarke, The Occult Roots of Nazism (Introduction + ch.
-2)
+- Nicholas Goodrick-Clarke, The Occult Roots of Nazism (Introduction and Chapters 1 and 2)

 - Link in course materials

-- Jason Josephson-Storm, The Myth of Disenchantment (ch.
-8 "Occultism, Modernity, and Power")
+- Jason Josephson-Storm, The Myth of Disenchantment (Part 2 and Conclusion)

 - Link in course materials